 US Congregational Health

-UMCOR supports congregational health programs in the United States that nurture mind, body, and spirit in a holistic way, embracing wellness in all its forms.
+UMCOR supports congregational health programs in the United States that nurture mind, body, and spirit in a wholistic way, embracing wellness in all its forms.

 Including people with different abilities in all aspects of church life can revitalize a congregation.
-Learn more about United Methodist deaf and disabilities ministries and become an advocate for the differently abled.
+In recognition of this, US Congregational Health supports United Methodist ministries with the deaf and those with disabilities.

 Health advocates are individuals with or without medical training who work with Faith Community Nurses for healthy congregations.
 The United Methodist Church Health Ministry Advisory Team helps create and sustain health ministries in congregations across the United States.
 Learn more and contact a team member in your area.